Alphawanja/alx-system_engineering-devops/0x02-shell_redirections/README.md

 a script that writes into the file ls_cwd_content the results of the command ls -la.
-If the file ls_cwd_content already exists,it should be over written.If it does not exist, create it script that duplicates last line of file iacta a script that deletes all the regular files with a .js extesion that are present in the current directory and all its subfolders
+If the file ls_cwd_content already exists,it should be over written.If it does not exist, create it script that duplicates last line of file iacta a script that deletes all the regular files with a .js extesion that are present in the current directory and all its subfolders script that counts the number of directories and sub directories in the current directory